-Experienced child care providers seeking lead teacher positions in child care centers can fulfill Maryland State Department of Education (MSDE) Office of Child Care requirements for teachers and senior staff with training from AACC.
+Experienced child care providers seeking lead teacher positions in child care centers specifically for preschoolers can fulfill Maryland State Department of Education (MSDE) Office of Child Care requirements for teachers and senior staff with training from AACC.

 Training consists of two noncredit courses.
 Students will study the various aspects of growth and development of children from birth through adolescence.
 Students also will learn the principles of learning, learning environments and activities for children from birth through age 6.
 Successful completion requires 100 percent attendance and 75 percent or better on all assessments.

 Total Hours: 90

 ECT-305 Child Care 1 – Child Growth and Development

 ECT-306 Child Care 2 – Activities for Young Children